codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up
+What did the big flower say to the littler flower?
+Hi, bud!

 ## Daily Trivia

-In computing terms, typically what does CLI stand for?
+Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
- 1. Control Line Interface
+ 1. Leopard
- 2. Common Language Interface
+ 2. Puma
- 3. Command Line Interface
+ 3. Tiger
- 4. Common Language Input
+ 4. Cheetah

 <details>
   <summary>Answer</summary>
-  Command Line Interface
+  Cheetah
 </details>